Doctors say lives are lost in hospitals in Ethiopia's Tigray due to dwindling supplies, blame blockade | Health

 - Ethiopia

-In the largest hospital in Ethiopia's Tigray region, a child wounded in an airstrike bled to death after doctors ran out of gauze and intravenous fluids.
+In the largest hospital in Ethiopia's Tigray region, a child wounded in an air strike bled to death after doctors ran out of gauze and intravenous fluids.
 A baby died because there were no fluids for dialysis.
-Doctors at the Ayder Referral Hospital in the regional capital Mekelle, which is under the control of Tigrayan forces fighting the central government, told Reuters by phone the lack of supplies is largely the result of a months-long government aid blockade on the northern region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)